onflow/flow/docs/content/guides/dapp-deployment/testnet-deployment.md

 ---
 title: Testnet Deployment Guidelines
 sidebar_title: 2.
 Deploy to Testnet
-description: Important information for developers using Flow Testnet
 ---

 The Flow test network, known as Flow Testnet, exists to help developers test their software and smart contracts against a live network.
 It's also used by the Flow core developers as a means of releasing and testing new protocol and smart contract features before they are integrated into Flow's main network (Mainnet).